New Type of Bath Salts

 - The individual experiences persistent desire to take the drug or has unsuccessful attempts to lessen or control its use

-- Substantial amounts of time are spent getting, using, or recovering from the effects of bath salts
+- People spend substantial amounts of time getting, using, or recovering from the effects of bath salts

-- The person markedly reduces or stops participating in important social, recreational, work, or school activities as a result of using bath salts.
-The individual continues to use bath salts despite being aware that he or she suffers from ongoing or recurring physical or psychological problems that are caused or worsened by the use of the drug.
+- The person markedly reduces or stops participating in important social, recreational, work, or school activities because of using bath salts.
+The individual continues to use bath salts despite being aware that he or she suffers from ongoing or recurring physical or psychological problems caused or worsened by the use of the drug.

 - Craving/a strong desire to use the substance

 There is no single test that indicates someone has bath salts use disorder with complete certainty.
-Therefore, health-care professionals diagnose this condition by thoroughly gathering medical, family, and mental-health information.
-The practitioner will also either perform a physical examination or request that the individual's primary-care doctor do so.
-The medical assessment usually includes lab tests to assess the person's general health and to explore whether or not the individual is using other drugs, has been exposed to any environmental toxins, or has a medical condition that includes mental-health symptoms.
+Therefore, health care professionals diagnose this condition by thoroughly gathering medical, family, and mental health information.
+The practitioner will also either perform a physical examination or request that the individual's primary care doctor do so.
+The medical assessment usually includes lab tests to assess the person's general health and to explore whether or not the individual is using other drugs, has experienced exposure to any environmental toxins, or has a medical condition that includes mental health symptoms.